Filial piety in Buddhism: The role of women

 Buddhist writings on filial piety influenced Confucianism and Chinese culture at large.
 In India, where Buddhism originated, women had different social roles than in China, and devotion of the child to the mother was an important virtue.
 The debt of a child to its mother was seen as more important than the debt to its father, and hurting one's mother was considered more severe than hurting one's father.
 Although a child was seen to be indebted to both parents, "[t]he obligation to the father is a call of duty, whereas the obligation to the mother is a pull of love".
-In T'ang dynasty China, a number of apocryphal texts were written that spoke of the Buddha's respect for his parents, and the parent–child relationship.
-The most important of these, the Sūtra of Filial Piety, was written early in the T'ang dynasty.
+In Tang dynasty China, a number of apocryphal texts were written that spoke of the Buddha's respect for his parents, and the parent–child relationship.
+The most important of these, the Sūtra of Filial Piety, was written early in the Tang dynasty.
 This discourse has the Buddha make the argument that parents bestow kindness to their children in many ways, and put great efforts into ensuring the well-being of their child.
 The discourse continues by describing how difficult it is to repay one's parents' kindness, but concludes that this can be done, in a Buddhist way.
 The Fumu Enzhong Jing contained a similar message.